mainsail-crew/crowsnest/README.md

 I have decided to provide an [CustomPiOS Module](https://github.com/guysoft/CustomPiOS) to make it easier to integrate to other Distributions like MainsailOS or similar.
 Please see [README.md](./custompios/README.md) in the module folder for\
 further Informations.

 ---

+## Credits

+I want to give a huge shoutout to _lixxbox_ and _alexz_ from the mainsail-crew.\
+Without these guys it simply were not possible to get that done.

+They both mentioned improvements and tested a heck out of there machines to get this all functioning well.\
+Thank you, mates :) Proud to be a part of.

+---